-Even though at times demanding the route is quite straight forward.
-In favourable weather conditions the summit and the Capanna Fassa refuge can be seen from the top of the cable car station.
+Even though at times demanding, the route is quite straightforward.
+In favorable weather conditions, the summit and the Capanna Fassa refuge can be seen from the top of the cable car station.

-Starting at Sas de Pordoi (2936 m.a.s.l) the route first follows path no. 627A and drops down a hundred meters in elevation to rifugio Forcella del Pordoi, built right on the saddle.
+Starting at Sass de Pordoi (2936 m.a.s.l) the route first follows path no. 627A and drops down a hundred meters in elevation to rifugio Forcella del Pordoi, built right on the saddle.

 From the saddle continue on path 627 for the next 15 minutes before reaching a fork and starting the ascent on path no. 638 all the way to the summit following the standard red and white marks painted on rocks.

-The descent is either the same way as the ascent or alternatively you can hike down on path 638 to rifugio Boè located 300 vertical meters below the summit then take the path 627 back to the cable car.
+The descent is either the same way as the ascent or alternatively, you can hike down on path 638 to Rifugio Boè located 300 vertical meters below the summit then take path 627 back to the cable car.